jeka-dev/jeka/docs/faq.md

 See [here](https://stackoverflow.com/questions/120797/how-do-i-set-the-proxy-to-be-used-by-the-jvm) for more details on arguments.

+## Legacy Tools

-### How can I use Maven/Gradle in conjunction with JeKa ?
+### How can I use Maven/Gradle in conjunction with JeKa?

-Nothing prevents to use JeKa in conjunction of Maven or Gradle in the same project, except that in IDE, synchronisation may interfere between the 2 systems.
+Nothing prevents using JeKa alongside Maven or Gradle in the same project, except that in an IDE, synchronization may interfere between the two systems.

+To avoid this, the `jeka-src` folder should exist in its own IntelliJ module.
+JeKa provides a simple way to accomplish this.

+#### Using IntelliJ Plugin:

+Right-click on the `jeka-src` folder, and a menu entry will allow you to turn the `jeka-src` directory into a module.

+#### Using the Command Line:

-To avoid that, JeKa proposes a simple solution.
-In your existing Maven/Gradle project do :
+In your existing Maven/Gradle project, do the following:

-1. Execute : `jeka base: scaffold`.
-This generates the folder/file structure for JeKa
+1. Execute: `jeka base:scaffold`.
+This generates the folder/file structure for JeKa.
-2. Execute `jeka intellij: jekaSrcAsModule` in root dir
+2. Execute: `jeka intellij:jekaSrcAsModule` in the root directory.

-This will add a property `@intellij.imlFile=jeka-src/.idea/jeka-src.iml` in your *jeka.properties* file.
+This will add the property `@intellij.imlFile=jeka-src/.idea/jeka-src.iml` to your *jeka.properties* file.

 !!! note
-    'jeka-src' should now live in its own Intellij module.
-If your IDE does not reflect this state, just close and re-open the project.
+The `jeka-src` folder should now exist in its own IntelliJ module.
+If your IDE does not reflect this change, close and reopen the project.

-Now *jeka-src* live in its own IntelliJ module.
-Simply execute `jeka intellij: iml`to sync JeKa without impacting Maven/Gradle.
+Now, the `jeka-src` folder is managed in its own IntelliJ module.
+Simply execute `jeka intellij:iml` to sync JeKa without affecting Maven/Gradle.

 !!! warning
-    Do not remove the `@intellij.imlFile=jeka-src/.idea/jeka-src.iml` property from *jeka.property* file, otherwise you will still face sync issues.
+Do not remove the `@intellij.imlFile=jeka-src/.idea/jeka-src.iml` property from the *jeka.properties* file, or you may face synchronization issues.

 ### How can I migrate my project from Maven ?